Aligning and building power with social justice movements to advance structural solutions

 Analysis alone will not suffice to create a just society: we need to tap into the emotional and physical ways we react and self-regulate to cultivate deep trust and relationships.
 We call this integrating the head and heart.

-We all hold histories and knowledge in our bodies, but denial, disconnection, and shaming of our inherent knowledge is one of the ways that White supremacy, patriarchy, and other intersecting power systems are perpetuated.
+We all hold histories and knowledge in our bodies.
+Denial, disconnection, and shaming of our inherent knowledge is one of the ways that White supremacy, patriarchy, and other intersecting power systems are perpetuated.

 Dismantling oppressive systems requires tapping into that knowledge to inform how we show up in the work.
-We need to normalize creating space in our work and movements to build deeper relationships, and to feel and heal, in order to create the conditions for structural change, and to shape a new liberation culture that centers our humanity.
+We need to normalize creating space in our work and movements to build deeper relationships, to feel and heal, in order to create the conditions for structural change and shape a new liberation culture that centers our humanity.